SuperJakov/Badusb/update-apps/README.md

-# Update-apps

-This script opens powershell as admin and updates app using _winget upgrade --all_

 # Update-apps 2

 ## Differences

+This script opens powershell as admin and updates app using **_winget upgrade --all_**

 Version 2 will do the same as version 1, but it will have more prompting and is more user-friendly

-# Needs

-Both version 1 and 2 have problem where desktop shortcuts are being created
+Version 2 removes winget-created desktop shortcuts

-This isn't my fault, it's winget's

-I'm working on it
+# Update-apps (OUTDATED)

+This script opens powershell as admin and updates app using _winget upgrade --all_